-Subject: BP 2.34 Computer and Network Use
+Subject: 2.34 Computer and Network Use

-Revision Date: 4/13
+Revision Date: xx/xx

-Policy References : Education Code Section 70902; Government Code Section 3543.1(b); Penal Code Section 502; California Constitution, Article 1 Section 1; 17 U.S. Code Sections 101 et seq.
+Policy References: Education Code Section 70902; Government Code Section 3543.1(b); Penal

+Code Section 502; California Constitution, Article 1 Section 1; 17 U.S. Code

+Sections 101 et seq.

-- 1. The District provides various electronic media, including laptop and/or desktop computers for use by employees.
-Employees are encouraged to use these media in their work to communicate with students, with each other and with the administration, and to improve their access to research and instructional tools. - 2.
-District computers and networks are property of the District.
+1. The District provides various electronic media, including laptop and/or desktop computers for use by employees.
+Employees are encouraged to use these media in their work to communicate with students, with each other and with the administration, and to improve their access to research and instructional tools.

+- 2. District computers and networks are property of the District.
 Employees and students may use the District's network services and computers for personal purposes provided that such use does not directly interfere with the normal performance of duties, or with the normal operation of District systems or facilities.
 Use of these systems for unlawful purposes is not authorized and can constitute grounds for revocation of user privileges, removal of offensive material, and potentially result in disciplinary action. - 3.
-While the District respects all employees' and students' right to privacy in work place communications, employees, students and others should realize that District communications systems are not always private.
+While the District respects all employees' and students' right to privacy in work place communications, employees students and others should realize that using District communications systems are not always private.
 The District cannot routinely protect users' confidentiality in some situations.
 Some email or computer use, when created or stored on District equipment, may constitute a District record subject to disclosure under the California Public Records Act or other laws, or as a result of litigation.
 Users of District computer resources should be aware that such situations or laws may not permit the confidentiality of email or other documents or data on a computer in some circumstances. - 4.
 The District shall not inspect, monitor, or disclose email or other computer files without the holder's consent, except (1) when required by and consistent with the law; (2) when there is a substantiated reason to believe that violations of law or provisions herein have taken place and the holder or user is the subject of suspicion; or (3) under time-dependent emergency circumstances or critical compelling circumstances. - a.
 Substantiated reason means that reliable evidence indicates the probability that violation of law or provisions herein has occurred, as distinguished from rumor, gossip, speculation or other unreliable evidence. - b.
-Time-dependent, emergency circumstances means where time is of the essence and where there is a high probability that delaying action would almost certainly result in critical compelling circumstances. - c.
-Critical compelling circumstances means that a failure to act may result in significant bodily harm, significant property damage or loss, loss of significant evidence of the violation of law or provisions herein, significant liability to the District or District employees or students.
+Time-dependent, emergency circumstances means where time is of the essence and where there is a high probability that delaying action would almost certainly result in critical compelling circumstances.